Don’t like something on Facebook? You can shut down the page.

-Usually in online debates the person who mentions Hitler the first loses, in what's known as Godwin's Law.
-But I'm going there.
+Usually in online discussions the person who mentions Hitler the first loses, in what’s known as Godwin’s Law.
+But this time I think its appropriate.

 Destroying communications channels rarely works.
 In fact, as I’ve written before, it can cause disastrous unintended consequences.
 The purpose of burning books or intimidating your critics or shutting down Facebook pages is to prevent people from putting their points of view.
 But we should consider all points of view and encourage people to publish them.
 Shutting down a communications channel doesn’t stop people from believing in misinformation and there are much better ways of challenging that misinformation than driving it underground.
 Throughout history it is the people that are most afraid of the truth that often do these things.
 People who speak the truth should have no fear of debate.
 And if it is science’s job to counter misinformation, then scientists and science communicators need to know what this misinformation is and where to find it.

 And if you’re anything like me, you’ve been frustrated at how difficult it can be to have offensive and even illegal information legitimately removed from it – even when the material contravenes its policies.
 And the filter-bubble effect is already making it hard to challenge misinformation.
 But these are not reasons to shut down people’s Facebook pages just because you don’t like them or don’t agree with them.

 Instead of retribution, all science communicators should campaign together to persuade Facebook to revise its policies to make sure that legitimate – and even misguided – pages can’t be taken down just because a mob of opponents don’t like the information on it.
 We should welcome all points of view so that they can be debated.